vithaluntold/process/test-data/README.md

 ## 🚀 Quick Start (5 Minutes)

 ### Step 1: Log In
-Open EPI X-Ray and log in (or create an account)
+Open EPI-Q and log in (or create an account)

 ### Step 2: Create Process
 1. Click **"+ New Process"**